jorge2412/DataLake2/Open Dev Framework/HTML5/Session 2 - Hands On (Draft)/HTML5 Canvas API HOL.md

 	</html>
 	```

 1. Take a moment to examine what you added.
-The only difference is a new block of code that uses jQuery to find all the \<canvas\> elements in the page and attach click handlers to them.
-The click handler figures out which \<canvas\> element was clicked, determines whether it is adjacent to the empty square, and, if it is, uses jQuery's *animate* function to slide the puzzle piece into a new position.
+The only difference is a new block of code that uses jQuery to find all the \<canvas\> elements in the page and attach a click handler to them.
+The click handler figures out which \<canvas\> element was clicked, determines whether it is adjacent to the empty square, and, if it is, uses jQuery's *animate* function to slide the canvas into a new position.

 	> If you have never used jQuery's *animate* function, this is a great example of how easily it enables you to add animations to Web pages, and is one of many reasons jQuery is one of the most popular JavaScript libraries on the planet.